 PROFILE | BY SWAPNANEEL PARASAR Follow @Swapyo on Twitter

-India is all set to host the 2017 FIFA U-17 World Cup, scheduled to kick off on 6th October.
-24 countries from six confederations will be competing for one of the biggest honours in youth football with the matches being held in six cities across the country.
+24 countries from six confederations will be competing for one of the biggest honours in youth football, with matches being hosted in six cities across the country.

-In this segment, we take a look at Ghana's U-17 team and guide you through their journey to the world cup, highlighting their achievements, key players, coach and much more.
+In this segment, we take a look at Mexico's U-17 football team and guide you through their journey to the world cup, highlighting their strengths, tactics and key players.

 PAST RECORDS AND LAURELS